 One wine project that’s been close to my heart is the Wine Leaders Forum.
 From 2014 to 2018 I was invited five times to participate in the Wine Leaders Forum with Kedge Bordeaux Business School and UBC, the University of British Columbia.
 There, I took part in the brand building seminars and organized every year tasting workshops for the BC wine producers on the theme: Determinants of quality and sense of place.
 This is a rather special experience when you think about it, BC wine scene is recent, it developed its momentum in the 1990’s.
 It feels like a privilege to witness and be modestly associated with the first twenty years of a new wine region and see it grow.
 Especially one with such a qualitative potential like British Columbia!

 In contrast, the opposite of a « new » wine region would be Italy.

-In 2015, I became an Ambassador for Italian wines at the Vinitaly International Academy.
+In 2015, I became an Italian Wine Ambassador (IWA) at the Vinitaly International Academy.

 One year later, in 2016, I started the International Montreal Butler Academy (IMBA).
 The IMBA butler school was designed as a distinct service school, a standard bearer of the highest norms in the trade, its program enriched by a fine wines cellar management curriculum.
 Wine knowledge acquisition is taught all along the thirteen weeks duration of the program, making it the only Butler school in the world with this specialty.
 This is what I was hinting at earlier when I said that I got an idea in 2001 for a butler-cum-wine project.
 The school is designed this way because, during my Butler studies in the Netherlands, we were told that butlers command high salaries.
 In my mind I was thinking: « how one can pretend to gain a high salary without any area of specialization or expertise? » Yes, a butler works hard and has managerial responsibilities but, as an area of possible specialization, few are adding as much value as wine expertise .